World stocks mostly gain, helped by hopes for progress in China-US trade talks

 A couple reports on the economy Thursday came in mixed.
 One said slightly fewer U.S. workers applied for unemployment benefits last week.
 But another said productivity for U.S. workers slowed by more than economists expected at the start of the year.

-In other dealings early Friday, U.S. benchmark crude oil gained 53 cents to $60.44 per barrel in electronic trading on the New York Mercantile Exchange.
+In other dealings early Friday, U.S. benchmark crude oil gained $1.18 to $61.09 per barrel in electronic trading on the New York Mercantile Exchange.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.